iamPavan17/Quiz/README.md

   3. Students

   This helps the Students to have a interactive quiz held by the Teacher.
-  This quiz can be viewed and managed by the Admin, which can be viewed later the stats as per held quiz.
+  This quiz can be viewed and managed by the Teacher.
-  Contains a Leaderboard(which shows the top 3 students), which shows the number of Teachers and Students.
+  Admin is responsible for signing up for the teachers.
+  Admin will be able to access the leaderboard.
+Followed by number of students signed in, and teachers.